Registration for Laboratory Technician Program Only: Members: $125 – Non-Members: $150

 Yoshi Goto, DDS, MSD

 Since digital technology has changed how we view implant treatment, we get an opportunity to deal many more restorative materials.
-This presentation will review current restorative material features and how they behave clinically as well as provide the criteria for selecting the successful combination of materials based on past experience.
+This presentation will review current restorative material features and how they behave clinically and provide the criteria for selecting the successful combination of materials based on past experience.

 10:30 – 11:15 am